andrewsapw/jim/README.md

 ## Commands

-- `jim checkout [<branch>]` - Checkout a branch.
+- `jim sw [<branch>]` - Checkout a branch.
 First, it stashes current branch changes.
 Then, it checks out the specified branch.
 Finally, it pops the stash on the target branch (if jim created it before).
+- `jim sync` - Sync the current branch with the remote branch.
 - `jim ignore [<file>]` - Do not track a file.
 Under the hood, it runs `git update-index --assume-unchanged [<file>]`
 - `jim unignore [<file>]` - Track a file.
 Under the hood, it runs `git update-index --no-assume-unchanged [<file>]`